The Fuqua Sustainable Impact Student Investment Fund

-The Fuqua Sustainable Impact Student Investment Fund prepares students at Duke University’s Fuqua School of Business to effectively use investing to protect the environment and advance a more just world.
-The Fund achieves this mission by: 1) giving students the opportunity to actively invest funds from Duke’s endowment in public equities through an ESG lens; 2) educating students about capital allocation and impact management and measurement; and 3) serving as a ground for experimentation in cutting edge ESG, sustainable, and impact investing strategies.
+The Fuqua Sustainable Impact Student Investment Fund (FSISIF) is a student-run fund seeking to responsibly invest in long-hold public equities that further issues of integrity, equity, environmental stewardship, social awareness, ethics, and good governance.
+Its mission is to prepare students at Duke University’s Fuqua School of Business to effectively use investing to protect the environment and advance a more just world.
+The Fund achieves this mission by: 1) giving students the opportunity to actively invest funds in public equities through an ESG lens; 2) educating students about capital allocation and impact management and measurement; and 3) serving as a ground for experimentation in cutting edge ESG, sustainable, and impact investing strategies.

 History: Fuqua’s Sustainable Impact Student Investment Fund traces its origins to the philanthropic generosity of a local businessman who, in 1952, provided Duke University’s Department of Economics and Business Administration with a corpus of funds with which current students could augment their coursework in Finance through its investment in a portfolio of publicly traded stocks.
 In 1970 oversight and students’ annual engagement with the fund transitioned to the Graduate School of Business Administration, later to become The Fuqua School of Business.

 Student Management: Each year CASE i3 manages the selection of two second-year student Fund Managers.
 The Fund Managers recruit and select a team of first- and second-year students in the fall to the Fund Team.
 Students who are interested in joining the Fund Team should attend the annual CASE i3 Information Session in the Fall 1 term to find out more about the application process.